 - Select the meshes you wish to convert (default selects all)

 - Click “Extract”.
 This will extract vertex maps of all selected models into a file folder.

-- Copy the extracted maps folder (Assets/MCS/ConversionMaps) into the same location in your Unity 2019+ project.
+- Copy the extracted maps folder (Assets/MCS/ConversionMaps) and the JCT file (Assets/MCS/Resources) into the same location in your Unity 2019+ project.